 We have tried cheap 2.2mm wetsuits that only cost $100, and we hated them.
 They were super restrictive feeling and uncomfortable.
 You really get what you pay for with wetsuits, so we don’t recommend going cheap.
 High quality wetsuits have better neoprene, better linings, better fit, and constructed without the stitching going all the way through, preventing water intrusion.

-Good wetsuits will be easier to get on and off, and be much more comfortable in the water.
+Good wetsuits will be more comfortable in the water as they are made with more flexible neoprenes.
 As mentioned, there are no labeling standards for wetsuits.
 So it is safer to buy from a well-known brand that is accountable for its product, and cares about its long term reputation.
 If it is cheap, and from an unknown brand, it is likely for a reason.
 We suggest going with high quality, known brands for a snorkeling wetsuit.

 How Tight Should It Fit?